Email & SMS marketing so good, it’s boring

 scheduled campaigns

-Some thoughts on the best time to send email campaigns
+5 key factors to focus on beyond the best time to send an email

 Clean up your contact list